Inflectra/spira-documentation/docs/SpiraApps/SpiraAppTutorial.md

 version: 1.0
 ```

-An additional "icon: data:image/svg+xml;base64,file://filename.svg" line is optional, so we are not going to include it for now.
+An additional `icon: data:image/svg+xml;base64,file://filename.svg` line is optional, so we are not going to include it for now.

 **Replace the value for "guid" with a newly generated GUID** so your app has a unique identifier when you test and publish it.
 Using two SpiraApps with the same GUID could cause unexpected bugs.